thetomcraig/total-immersion-podcast/README.md

 Total Immersion is weekly a podcast in which we immerse ourselves in subcultures, proving we know nothing about anything.

-Join us every Wednesday morning as we immerse ourselves in the worlds of Freemasons, Botanists, Flat Earth Theorists and more!
+Join us every Friday morning as we immerse ourselves in the worlds of Freemasons, Botanists, Flat Earth Theorists and more!

 ### Listen
 Podcast is available to download or listen from these fine sources: